jingalls1217/opendatalakehouse/05_iceberg.md

    - From this code we can see that it is checking the Environment variable `STORAGE_MODE`

-7. Scroll up to the line `def main():`
+6. Scroll up to the line `def main():`

-   - Within this code block  you can see that it is using environment variable we set when deploying the AMP
+   - Within this code block  you can see that it is using the environment variable we set when deploying the AMP

-   - There are 2 in particular the DW_DATABASE and DW_TABLE, if you remember we set these to our Data Lakehouse `flights` Iceberg table
+   - There are 2, in particular, the DW_DATABASE and DW_TABLE, if you remember we set these to our Data Lakehouse `flights` Iceberg table

    - Please familiarize yourself with the rest of the code to see some of the data wrangling that is done here

    ![Preview Data Processing Code](images/CML_view_Data_Processing_code.png)

-8. Click `<- Project` to return to the project
+7. Click `<- Project` to return to the project

    ![Return to Project](images/CML_Return_to_Project.png)